JusKillmeQik/PoE-Leveling-Guide/README.md

 ### Requirements

-You will need AutoHotkey to run this script, mininum version 1.1.32.00. https://www.autohotkey.com/
+You will need AutoHotkey to run this script, minimum version 1.1.32.00. https://www.autohotkey.com/

 Make sure to run it with PoE in windowed fullscreen or windowed mode.